 Laptop computers, iPads/tablets, e-readers and cell phones are allowed into the courthouse.
 You will be asked to turn on laptops and other electronic devices before being allowed to enter the building.

 Knives, scissors, or any other sharp objects are not allowed into the building.
 Please see below for a more comprehensive list of prohibited items.
 Any suspicious looking items may be subject to examination before entry is permitted.
 Please understand that the deputies cannot hold items for you, and items that are considered contraband may be confiscated.
 Security is here for your safety and protection.
-Your patience and cooperation with courthouse security is appreciated.
+Your patience and cooperation with courthouse security are appreciated.

 The following items are prohibited by courthouse security:

 Large Safety Pin

 Any item that can be deemed a weapon or hazardous by the Sheriff’s Office is prohibited.